KMA-SMballs-6006s/Linkedin-insights/README.md

   * API responds with `404`
   * Application does not crash

+### Followers List

+LinkedIn does not expose follower identities publicly on company pages.
+As a result, this service returns only the follower count for a page.
+The followers list is intentionally empty to avoid scraping private or restricted data.

 ### Employees & Comments

 LinkedIn restricts access to detailed employee and comment data without authentication.